The Key West Africana Festival

 Behind the scenes interview and conversation on "Media and Community Wellness", during the Key West Africana Festival with KWAF Co-Founder Dr. James Braxton Peterson and KWAF Ambassador and Keynote Speaker Dr. Michael Eric Dyson.

-The Wellness Workshops are informal and fun for vacationers during the Key West Africana Festival that will focus on Wellness.
-We anticipate workshops on 1) Community Wellness 2) Relationship Wellness 3) Physical Wellness.
-Each workshop panel will be lead by industry professionals from the worlds of the academy, medicine, spirituality, relationships and the Black community.
+Our Workshops are informal and fun for vacationers during the Key West Africana Festival that will focus on Community Wellness.
+We anticipate workshops on 1) Black Thought 2) Relationship Wellness 3) Physical Wellness.
+Each workshop panel will be lead by industry professionals from the worlds of the academy, medicine, relationships and the Black Issues.

 Cultural Heritage Tourism